Close Menu

 • Regular visits with your doctor will help monitor disease activity.
 Your doctor can adjust your medications as needed and address any problem symptoms.

-7. Lifestyle Changes: Patients are often advised to adopt good habits, including regular exercise and a healthy diet.
-Also, you should avoid smoking.
+7. Lifestyle Changes: Adopt good habits, including regular exercise and a healthy diet.
+Also, avoid smoking.

 SSA LISTING 14.06 FOR UNDIFFERENTIATED & MIXED CONNECTIVE TISSUE DISEASE